- Read and recite facts about customs from the Christmas, Hanukkah, and Kwanzaa holiday celebrations

 Step 3: Ask students: What are some of the customs that take place?
 (Celebrating the Seven Principles, candle lighting, using the Kinara, the Kwanzaa colors, using mkekas, etc.) Record student answers on the "Kwanzaa" chart paper.

 Step 4: Continue the discussion by asking students to add their own family's Kwanzaa customs.
 Include all responses on the chart paper.

 Step 5: Post all three charts (Christmas, Hanukkah, and Kwanzaa) around the room for student reference.

 Day 4: Organizing the Information

 Step 1: Share with students that today they will compare all the information they learned about Christmas, Hanukkah, and Kwanzaa and organize the facts into a graphic organizer.
-Show the students the model diagram and explain that this Overlapping Concepts organizer is helpful for comparing ideas and objects.
+Show students the butcher paper and explain that this Overlapping Concepts Graphic Organizer is helpful for comparing ideas and objects.
 Demonstrate that each circle represents a holiday and explain the significance of each section of the diagram.
 Two holidays can have similarities, all three holidays can have similarities, and each holiday can have an exclusive custom not shared by the others.